-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 OL Isaiah Wynn

 He lined up at left tackle and left guard in spring practices and is part of the mix to replace departed Nate Solder as Brady's blindside protector.
-His college teammate Sony Michel should see plenty of action at running back alongside Burkhead, White and possibly Gillislee, Jeremy Hill, Brandon Bolden or Ralph Webb.
+His college teammate Sony Michel should see plenty of action at running back alongside Burkhead, White and possibly Mike Gillislee, Jeremy Hill, Brandon Bolden or Ralph Webb.
 Cornerback Duke Dawson (second round, Florida) should compete for playing time, most likely in the nickel package. -- Mike Reiss

 New York Jets